Please make sure that you have read this page first.

 But there is a much bigger issue that Elsdon needs to explain.
 According to him Mr X did his internet search on/or about 2 March 2005.
 The date of the blog article which Elsdon describes in his book is 11 February 2014.
 The blog article references another site (‘Top 10 tips to commit the perfect crime‘) that was used a source – and this web article is dated 16 August 2007.
 The statistics that 4 % of murders are committed by a blunt object and 14 % by stabbing were obtained from analysis 2008 crime data.

 Unless Mr X is a time traveller he could not have had access to the precise information Elsdon claims he consulted to plan the perfect murder.

 If we filter the Google search results to only show postings prior to March 16, 2005 (which are still available online) – no articles are displayed that offer the “10 steps to commit a perfect murder”.

-Alan Elsdon made it all up.
-It is pure and utter fiction!
+The only logical inference is that Alan Elsdon made it all up.
+It is fiction!
 There can be no printout in which Mr X scribbled little notes planning the perfect murder of Inge Lotz.
 What other parts of his book are pure fiction like this?

 Note how Elsdon used the fake printout to develop his narrative:

 - Because it suggests you leave your cellphone at home in a safe place, Elsdon came up with the story – without any supporting evidence – that Mr X , before he flew down to Cape Town, left his cell phone at home, switched off and on charge – and that he used a new cellphone and SIM card.

 - Because it suggests that one could make the murder look like an act of passion or rage to confuse the police – he claims that is why Mrs Lotz hit Inge over her head with a photo stand in her apartment after she was already dead.